 Open surgery is recommended for severe cases with very bad malignment.

-Call us to discuss the optimal surgery for your bunion today!
+Call us to discuss the optimal bunion surgery for you today!

-After surgery, you will be fitted with a special post-operative shoe to protect the bunion correction and allowed to walk.
+After the bunion surgery, you will be fitted with a special post-operative shoe to protect the bunion correction and allowed to walk.

 Full recovery may take up to 3-4 months.
 During this recovery period, you should follow your doctor's instructions about weightbearing, and avoid strenuous physical activities such as running and dancing until he has given you the green light to do so.

-Cove Orthopaedic Clinic comprises of a team of experienced orthopaedic surgeons accredited by the Ministry of Health (Singapore).
+Cove Orthopaedic Clinic comprises of a team of experienced orthopaedic surgeons, Dr Seng Chusheng and Dr Edwin Tan, accredited by the Ministry of Health (Singapore).
 With their combined expertise, diverse areas of interests and advanced equipment, the team is able to assess, diagnose and treat all orthopaedic conditions safely and effectively.

 To schedule a quick appointment, Call or WhatsApp 9898 5280